Pad See Ew, Thai street-food staple and restaurant favorite ~ stir fried noodles with soy sauce, shrimp and baby bok choy.

 Shrimp Pad See Ew

-- 3 tbsp Asian fish sauce ~ I like Red Boat brand
+- 3 tablespoon Asian fish sauce ~ I like Red Boat brand

 - 1 lb baby bok choy (or regular), ends trimmed, cut into 2-inch pieces